 - 6.1 Limiting Exposure - 6.1.1 Where large sums of money are available for investment the chief financial officer shall ensure that they are invested with more than one institution, wherever practicable, in order to limit the risk exposure of the municipality.
-The chief financial officer shall further ensure that, as far as it is practically and legally possible, the municipality's investments are so distributed that more than one investment category is covered (that is, call, money market and fixed deposits).
+The chief financial

-6.2 Risk and Return

-6.2.1 Although the objective of the chief financial officer in making investments on behalf of the municipality shall always be to obtain the best interest rate on offer, this consideration must be tempered by the degree of risk involved in regard to both the financial institution and the investment instrument concerned.
+- 6.2 Risk and Return - 6.2.1 Although the objective of the chief financial officer in making investments on behalf of the municipality shall always be to obtain the best interest rate on offer, this consideration must be tempered by the degree of risk involved in regard to both the financial institution and the investment instrument concerned.
 No investment shall be made with an institution where the degree of risk is perceived to be higher than the average risk associated with investment institutions.
-Deposits shall be made only with registered deposit-taking institutions (see 6.4 below).

-6.3 Payment of Commission

-- 6.3.1 Every financial institution with which the municipality makes an investment must issue a certificate to the chief financial officer in regard to such investment, stating that such financial institution has not paid and will not pay any commission and has not and will not grant any other benefit to any party for obtaining such investment. - 6.4 Call Deposits and Fixed Deposits - 6.4.1 Before making any call or fixed deposits, the chief financial officer, shall obtain quotations from at least three financial institutions. - 6.4.2 Given the volatility of the money market, the chief financial officer, shall, whenever necessary, request quotations telephonically, and shall record in an appropriate register the name of the institution, the name of the person contacted, and the relevant terms and rates offered by such institution, as well as any other information which may be relevant (for example, whether the interest is payable monthly or only on maturity, and so forth).
+Deposits shall be made only with registered deposit-taking institutions (see 6.4 below). - 6.3 Payment of Commission - 6.3.1 Every financial institution with which the municipality makes an investment must issue a certificate to the chief financial officer in regard to such investment, stating that such financial institution has not paid and will not pay any commission and has not and will not grant any other benefit to any party for obtaining such investment. - 6.4 Call Deposits and Fixed Deposits - 6.4.1 Before making any call or fixed deposits, the chief financial officer, shall obtain quotations from at least three financial institutions. - 6.4.2 Given the volatility of the money market, the chief financial officer, shall, whenever necessary, request quotations telephonically, and shall record in an appropriate register the name of the institution, the name of the person contacted, and the relevant terms and rates offered by such institution, as well as any other information which may be relevant (for example, whether the interest is payable monthly or only on maturity, and so forth).